TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 ..
 TODO: add screenshot

-To debug all events that are actually dispatched in a frontend request you can use admin panel:
+To debug all events that are actually dispatched during a frontend request you can use the admin panel:

 Go to :guilabel:`Admin Panel > Debug > Events` and see all dispatched events.
+The system extension `adminpanel` has to be installed for this module to be available.

 ..
 TODO: add screenshot